cljoly/gohugo-asciinema/README.md

 * Fingerprinted assets, to improve caching and ultimately your site performance
 * Update with `hugo mod get -u cj.rs/gohugo-asciinema`

+## How Are the Sources of the Player Generated?

+The Asciinema Player version is fetched from the official repository in the corresponding version.
+Then, if prebuilt JS/CSS files are provided they are used to ease verifiability by third party.
+If not, these files are generated following the instructions from Asciinema Player readme.

 ## Contribute

 You may use a local version of this module in hugo like this: